drewbolles/website/content/blog/who-is-the-better-host-for-a-nextjs-site-vercel-or-netlify-and-how-next-image-stole-the-show.md

       />
       <p>Welcome to my homepage!</p>
     </>
-  )
+  );
 }

-export default Home
+export default Home;
 ```

 Great, sign me up, seems like all my problems are solved.
 Alas, a catch: you need to be running `next start` which requires a node server, which Netlify does not provide.
 Netlify provides server-like functionality via functions, which next/image does not work with (yet?).
 Damn, my dreams were quickly slipping away.

 ## Enter Vercel

 I had known that Vercel hosting supported `next/image` out of the box, but that alone had never been enough of a reason to switch.
 However, after testing out the Image component from the Vercel team I'm mighty impressed.
-It's not *perfect*, I don't like that it automatically adds two divs to handle the layout requirements.
+It's not _perfect_, I don't like that it automatically adds two divs to handle the layout requirements.
 I understand why, but wish it was configurable.
 Other than that, since it's a low-level component it doesn't handle cropping or any pre-processing of the image.
 That's fine, that really is the cherry on the top, effortless responsive images is what I'm really after.
-The Image component also works with external images, which is phenomenal, so much power with very little effort - *if* you drink the kool-aid.
+The Image component also works with external images, which is phenomenal, so much power with very little effort - _if_ you drink the kool-aid.

 I poked around vercel.com, signed up, and had this site up and running in less than 5 minutes.
 So far so good.
 I spun up the Vercel-hosted site on its own git branch, so I went ahead and replaced my hand-strung responsive image solution with the Image component.
 I always enjoy deleting code while adding functionality, the refactor was quite simple.
 I did have to figure out exactly how to get the image to behave as I wanted responsively with the `layout="fill"` property, but that took all of 5 minutes as well.